ch-Makara-roth/chhuonmakararoth/README.md

 *   **MongoDB Backend**: Data stored in MongoDB and accessed via Prisma ORM.
 *   **Custom Admin Panel**:
     *   Accessible at `/admin`.
-    *   Protected by email/password authentication using NextAuth.js.
+    *   Protected by email/password authentication using NextAuth.js (user stored in MongoDB).
     *   CRUD (Create, Read, Update, Delete) operations for Projects, Experience, and Skills.
     *   Image uploads for projects (local storage for development, see production notes).
 *   **ShadCN UI & Tailwind CSS**: For modern and responsive styling.